 It indicates a scope of a CCL.
 It may be the measurement scope, control scope or impact scope.

 The CCLScope includes the attribute scopeType that indicates the type of scope that represented by the particular scope instance.

+The ScopeDescription attribute describes the scope that is instantiated or being informed about.
+The objectParameters lists the parameters on the objects in the ScopeDescription which are part of the scope.

+The scopeOutcomes attribute indicates the set of outcomes desired for a given scope.

 6.3.2.2 Attributes